Mapping the DeFi crime landscape: an evidence-based picture: Results

 Figure~\ref{fig:boxplots} illustrates the distribution of financial damages based on the actors' implication and their related strategies.
 To determine whether the visible differences in the figure were statistically significant, we conducted a series of tests.
-Firstly, the Kruskall-Wallis test, which compared financial damages based on the main strategies used in the crime event, showed significance with a large effect ($H=139.31, p=0.000, \eta^2=0.16$).
+Firstly, the Kruskall-Wallis test, which compared financial damages based on the main strategies used in the crime event, was significant ($H=139.04, p=0.000, \epsilon^2=0.17$).